Help TopicsExpand all | Collapse all

-A combo product, also called "inventory assembly" in QuickBooks, is a kit that are sold on one listing as an single item with a single price, but may contain several parts that are tracked individually for inventory purposes.
+A combo product, also called "inventory assembly" in QuickBooks, is a kit that are sold on one listing as a single item with a single price, but may contain several parts that are tracked individually for inventory purposes.

-Combo products has item_type = 1 in the database.
+Combo products has item type = 1 in the database.
 Each combo product must have child items defined.
 Currently, child items in a combo can not be combo themselves.

 To add a combo item:

-go to Inventory => Products page, click on "Add One" link, and change the item type to "combo".
+Go to Inventory => Products page, click on "Add One" link, and change the item type to "combo".

 To make an existing item combo:

-go to Inventory => Products page, find the item, click on "edit", and change the item type to "combo".
+Go to Inventory => Products page, find the item, click on "edit", and change the item type to "combo".